Seven Steps to a Green Data Centre

 How green is your data centre?
 If you don't care now, you will soon.
-Most data centre managers haven't noticed the steady increase in electricity costs, since in most cases they don't see those bills.
+Most data centre managers haven't noticed the steady rise in electricity costs, since they don't usually see those bills.
 But they do see the symptoms of surging power demands.

 High-density servers are creating hot spots in data centres that have surpassed 30 kilowatts per rack for some high-end systems.
 As a result, some data centre managers are finding that they can't get enough power distributed out to those racks on the floor.
-Others are finding that they've maxed out the power utility's ability to deliver additional capacity to their location.
+Still others are finding that they can't get more power to the building: they've maxed out the power utility's ability to deliver additional capacity to that location.

-Consolidating servers is a good place to start.
-In many data centres, "between 10 percent and 30 percent of servers are dead and could be turned off", Brill says.
+Existing data centres can achieve substantial savings by making just a few basic changes, and consolidating servers is a good place to start, says Ken Brill, founder and executive director of US-based consultancy The Uptime Institute.
+The Uptime Institute has studied this issue for several years.
+In many data centres, Brill says, "between 10 percent and 30 percent of servers are dead and could be turned off".

 Once idle servers have been removed, data centre managers should consider moving as many server-based applications as feasible into virtual machines.
 That allows IT to substantially reduce the number of physical servers required while increasing the utilization levels of remaining servers.